Are you living and gardening in a cold climate? If so, you likely face some (or all) of the same challenges we do.

 Poor Soil Conditions

 Now I realize that poor soil conditions aren’t exclusively a problem when you’re gardening in a cold climate.
-Soil that lacks nutrients, is too sandy or is just plain bad for growing things challenges backyard gardeners all over.
+Soil that lacks nutrients, is too sandy or is just plain bad for growing things continues to challenge backyard gardeners everywhere.

 - Bringing in topsoil